turingschool/try-turing/frontend-online/wrap-up-weekend/index.md

   <h2>Wrap Up: Reflection</h2>
   <ul>
     <li>What was FUN about coding this weekend?</li>
-    <li>Do you feel more excited about back-end or front-end now, and why?</li>
+    <li>Do you feel more excited about Back-End or Front-End now, and why?</li>
     <li>What lingering questions do you have about the technical work we did today?</li>
   </ul>
 </div>